-H: The ultrasound image part can be enlarged for full-screen viewing.
+The image part of the ultrasound can be enlarged for full-screen viewing.
 Whether it is Freeze or Live status or viewing historical records, this function can be used if the ultrasound image is displayed.

 jEnd Scan: When the user presses End Scan, a diagnosis is finalized and the time spent on that diagnosis is calculated and the value is displayed under Saved Scan.
 Then, updating the list of previous diagnostics causes the status of that diagnostic to no longer be in progress.
 Create a new exam automatically after returning to the home page.

-3. Additional Features
+3. \ Additional Features